 India and the Global Fund

-The Global Fund has engaged with the Indian private sector and business leaders, including Tata Trusts, to build support to complement and enhance the government’s leadership and take on a key role in expanding programs through additional funding and innovation.
+Indian corporations are critical suppliers of quality and affordable health products, including pharmaceuticals, mosquito nets, and diagnostic tests, for programs funded by the Global Fund around the world.
+The Global Fund has engaged with the Indian private sector and business leaders, including Tata Trusts, to build support to complement the government’s leadership and take on a key role in expanding programs through additional funding and innovation.